 - Digital Video Recording Act (DVRA) – Representing the consumer electronics industry in negotiations with the motion picture industry over the DVRA, which ultimately failed in the face of computer industry objections.

 The firm was actively involved on behalf of a major consumer electronics company and technology proponent in the proceedings at the Federal Communications Commission (FCC), seeking to implement the digital television “broadcast flag.”
 That work involved the drafting and negotiation of content-protection technology license agreements and extensive examination and evaluation of the agreements proposed by other technology proponents.
-The firm also was actively involved in the FCC’s Notice of Inquiry and legislative activities concerning an audio broadcast flag for digital and satellite radio.
+The firm also was actively involved in the FCC’s Notice of Inquiry (NOI) and legislative activities concerning an audio broadcast flag for digital and satellite radio.

 Inter-Industry Activities: The Copy Protection Technical Working Group (CPTWG) was created in 1996 following the demise of the DVRA as a forum for the development of voluntary content protection standards.
 Wiley Rein attorneys participated in many of the early CPTWG meetings on behalf of a leading trade association.

 Since then, the firm has been involved in many of the inter-industry activities related to content protection technology.
 Some of our work includes: